dvanaria/micromite_projects/README.md

      Lessons learned from this project:

-            1. Something as simple as an RTC has a datasheet that is 12 pages long.
+            1. Something as simple as a RTC still has a datasheet that is 12 pages long!
 This is just the nature of embedded systems.
-This chip, that only keeps track of the time and date, a basic counter, has a complete internal structure, with 31 bytes of RAM, 7 registers, a control unit, a shift register to load for all read/writes to the outside world, and so on.
+This chip, that only keeps track of the time and date (a basic counter) has a complete internal structure, with 31 bytes of RAM, 7 registers, a control unit, a shift register to load for all read/writes to the outside world, and so on.